X16Community/x16-docs/X16 Reference - Appendix E - Diagnostic Bank.md

-# Appendix D: Diagnostic Bank
+# Appendix E: Diagnostic Bank

 The Diagnostic ROM bank can run a full diagnostic on the system memory (base + 512K-2048K extended) of the Commander X16.